a-maystorov/a-maystorov/README.md

 </h1>

 <p>
 I love solving problems and bringing ideas to life using the power of technology.
-Ideally, I am looking for an entry-level front-end or full-stack position focusing on the front-end and a tech stack based around javascript.
-Still, I would happily welcome any challenge that will grow me as a developer and teach me new technologies.
+I am looking for an entry-level front-end or full-stack position with a focus on the front-end.
 Check out some of my pinned projects and coding challenges to get an idea of my skills, and feel free to contact me via email or LinkedIn.
 </p>